-What should I do if a dog bit me in Athens?
+What Should I Do if a Dog Bit Me in Athens?

 Obviously, dog owners don‘t always want to share this information.
 They may feel defensive, flustered, or afraid of being held responsible.
 They may also try to blame you for the bite.
-Do your best to be calm.
+So, do your best to be calm.

 to find a John Foy office near you

 - The Athens-Clarke County Police.
-A police report provides essential documentation of what happened, and is the first step in filing your claim.
+A police report provides essential documentation of what happened and is the first step in filing your claim.

-Athens Dog Bite Lawyer Near Me 404-400-4000
+Dog Bite Lawyer Near Me in Athens404-400-4000

 - Pit bulls